Turbo Takeaways

 High Interest Rates

-Although most BNPL lenders advertise their loans as 0% interest rate, it’s important you read the fine print to ensure that’s the truth.
-For large purchases that have a longer term, the plan may charge an APR of up to 36%.
-Even if the loan is interest-free, if you finance it with your credit card and don’t pay your balance in full, you’ll pay high interest on the transaction.
+Although most BNPL lenders advertise their loans at 0% interest rates, it’s important you read the fine print before entering into a payment plan.
+For large purchases with a longer term, the plan may charge an APR of up to 36%.

 Hidden Fees

-Negative Impacts on Credit Scores
+Negative Impact on Credit Scores

-One of the most overlooked buy now, pay later risks is the negative impact it can have on your credit history.
-Credit bureaus like Equifax now incorporate BNPL data into their credit reports.
-If you make timely payments, it can help you boost your credit score.
-But, paying late and missing payments can lower your credit score and make it more difficult for you to borrow in the future.
+If you make timely BNPL payments, it can help you boost your credit score.
+Conversely, late and missing payments can lower your credit score and make it more difficult for you to borrow in the future.

 Risk of Overspending

 One of the biggest risks of BNPL is that borrowers tend to overspend and purchase things they wouldn’t be able to afford if they were to pay for it upfront.
-This can lead to a lot of debt through online shopping, which can be difficult for you to manage.
-BNPL plans are designed to encourage you to borrow more.
-BNPL users may end up taking out several loans in a short duration, and with so many monthly payments, you may find yourself living paycheck to paycheck.
+This can lead to a lot of debt through online shopping, which can quickly become difficult to manage.

 Not Being Able to Pay It Back